bigeasy/cadence/diary.markdown

 code with Cadence.

-My concern is that if someone uses domains, they have to know the difference between system calls that swollow the error, and other callbacks that do not.
+My concern is that if someone uses domains, they have to know the difference between system calls that swallow the error, and other callbacks that do not.

 Domains actually make Node.js worse.
 It is too bad that we couldn't stick with the one true pattern, the `(error, result)` callback.
 Not excited about domains,